Skip to content

 Sgurr an Airgid — common questions

-Sgurr an Airgid is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 740m of ascent and takes most walkers 5-7 hours.
+Sgurr an Airgid carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 15km, 740m of ascent and a 5-7 hour day on the standard route.
 Terrain: The Bundalloch path is one of the best-built stalkers paths in Kintail — well drained and clear all the way to the ridge.

-Where do I park for Sgurr an Airgid?
+Where should I park to climb Sgurr an Airgid?

 Standard parking is at NG891253 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.